-Experiences involving Jim Unger's Herman, Theodore Reik and learning to read events in a new to me way events that happened in my life that created new to me ideas spoken in a new to me real new kind of an old language.
+Experiences involving Jim Unger's Herman, Theodore Reik and learning to read events in a new-to-me way.
+Events that happened in my life created new-to-me ideas spoken in a new-to-me language that was basically re-use an old language.
+My memories were unique to me, my thought world is unique also, nobody has exactly the same inner content.

 I thought it would be a terrible thing to be gripped by the idea that the “end is near’, but if you follow me, you will be saved”.
 It may be.